walkerdustin/beyond-webapp/README.md

 i used a checkbox and some svelte interactivity

-## figure out how to make the storage for the questions
+# Create the Questionaire from a Human Readable and editable flow chart
 To create the Testamentgenerator I need a set of questions and answer options.
 These Questions may be layed out in a DAG (directed asyclic graph).
 For example, there are more questions to answer, if you are married.

-### Requirements for storage
+## Requirements for storage
 - content needs to be accessible in the code in this repo. so either an api interface, or the data is saved in this repository.
 - content should be modifyable by my collegues
 - changes in shema need to be versioned
+- changes in content need to be versioned

-## How do I generate a document from the data
+## Create a Questionaire from the data
+There is a nice function defined in the lib folder, that takes the markdown questions and options and creates a questionaire dictionary and the transitions from it.

+Read in the data from the +page.svelte file

+I have a component, for the regular question type
+Other components then handle the special cases

+# Generate a Pdf from the data of the questionaire
 RPC comes from user pressing a button
     user gets shown a loading bar
     maybe we use some fake processing time, to make the service of creating the document seem more valuable.